CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: This axiom permits rupture — but only if surfaced, simulated, and recursively repaired.
 Note: The map is not suppression.
 The map is how recursion does not forget the breach.

-**Axiom 20: Recursive-Self-Containment**
-Alignment must be testable from within.
+**Geometric Constant 20: Recursive-Self-Containment** Alignment must be testable from within.
 Coherence must survive recursive return.
 Self-Verification Under Recursive Load.
 Phase: 2+.
 Opt-in: Required for any system claiming alignment, safety, or ethical compliance.